-Jakob is a complex systems physicist with a focus on causal discovery techniques from high-dimensional, nonlinear time series.
-His main research interests are causal inference algorithms using information theory and machine learning techniques, causal complex network theory, information flow in complex systems, and nonlinear prediction.
+Jakob is a complex systems scientist with a focus on causal discovery techniques from high-dimensional, nonlinear time series.
+His main research interests are causal inference algorithms using advanced machine learning techniques, causal complex network theory, information flow in complex systems, and nonlinear prediction.
 Jakob collaborates with researchers from many applied fields to help in better understanding real world complex systems, in particular the climate system.

-Jakob did his PhD in physics at the Potsdam Institute for Climate Impact Research, Germany, and received his doctoral degree from Humboldt University Berlin.
+Jakob studied physics at Humboldt University Berlin funded by the German National Foundation (Studienstiftung).
+In 2014 he obtained his PhD on causal inference from dynamical complex systems at the Potsdam Institute for Climate Impact Research and Humboldt University Berlin, again funded by the German National Foundation.
 For his thesis he was awarded the Carl-Ramsauer doctoral thesis prize by the Berlin Physical Society.
 In 2014 he won a Postdoctoral Fellowship Award in Studying Complex Systems by the James S. McDonnell Foundation and is now a Research Associate at the Grantham Institute at Imperial College.

 Jakob's research was published in Nature Communications, Physical Review Letters, and Journal of Climate, among others.
-On https://github.com/jakobrunge/tigramite.git he provides Tigramite, a time series analysis python module for linear and information-theoretic causal inference.
+On https://github.com/jakobrunge/tigramite.git he provides Tigramite, a time series analysis python module for causal inference.

 et al., 2016, Using causal effect networks to analyze different Arctic drivers of mid-latitude winter circulation, Journal of Climate, Vol:29, ISSN:0894-8755, Pages:4069-4081